The Blind Foundation Board of Directors focuses on governance and strategic issues such as our purpose and direction.

 Rick Hoskin, Board Chair

 Rick was re-elected to the Blind Foundation’s Board of Directors in 2012 after initially stepping onto the Board in 2009.
-He was re-elected in 2015.
+He was re-elected in 2015 and again in 2018.
 In November 2011 he was elected as Chair.
 Rick is the former owner and director of PhysioACTION, a physiotherapy practice that employs 26 staff in clinics throughout Auckland.

 Rick has also previously worked at the Blind Foundation’s Adult Rehabilitation Unit and previously on the switchboard.
 Rick has been a client since he was 17-years-old.
-He is a director of Foundation Properties Limited, a wholly owned subsidiary of the RNZFB, a Trustee on the Bledisloe Estate and Bledisloe Royston trusts and is a member of the Institute of Directors.
+He is a director of Foundation Properties Limited, a wholly owned subsidiary of the RNZFB, a Trustee on the Bledisloe Royston Trust and is a member of the Institute of Directors.

 Deborah joined the Board for the first time in November 2017 as the fourth-placed candidate in the 2017 Board elections filling the casual vacancy created by the dis-establishment of the Associate Director seat following the adoption of the 2017 Constitution.
 Deborah is the Chief Executive of Auckland Eye, understanding the importance of working in partnership with the Foundation to ensure patients get the very best of care and support when its doctors are unable to offer any solutions to restore or improve sight.
 Deborah is a Board Member for Health Informatics New Zealand and is passionate about e-health with a keen interest in governance and organisational leadership.

-Audit and Risk Committee, Governance Committee, People Committee, Chief Executive Performance Review Committee and Sir Arthur Pearson Memorial Fund.
+Audit and Risk Committee, Governance Committee, People Committee and Sir Arthur Pearson Memorial Fund.

 Clive was elected to the Board in November 2016 although this is not his first time on the Board, having served on it from 1991 to 1995.
 Blind since birth, Clive has spent much of his personal life working on behalf of blind and low vision people and was President of Blind Citizens New Zealand for a total of thirteen years.